 Welcome to beyond the times.
 My name is Walter Frick and this is my blog.

-I’m Business Editor at BostInno, covering technology, startups, and venture capital, and I contribute to MIT’s Technology Review.
+I’m an Associate Editor at Harvard Business Review and before that was Business Editor at BostInno and a contributor to MIT’s Technology Review.
 I’ve also written here and there for The Atlantic, as well as for other publications including The Atlantic Cities, Nieman Journalism Lab, Climate Progress, and The Energy Collective.
 You can learn a bit more about my background by checking me out on LinkedIn or following me on Twitter.

 What I Write About

 Most of what I write about on this blog concerns how the internet is impacting human communication and collaboration.
 Of course, that’s not all I’m interested in, and so there are occasional posts on business, politics, media, psychology, and more.
 Here are some more specific topics that show up on this blog quite a bit: